 The dough is slightly stickier and stretchier than the play dough I usually make.
 I’m assuming that the salt content in traditional play dough serves to dry out the mixture slightly as well as preserve?
 Still, it smells lovely thanks to the ingredients used!

-I decided to introduce the dough to Mr 13 months on the floor.
+I decided to introduce the salt free play dough to Mr 13 months on the floor.
 My logic here was that the high chair is a place he associates with food and the floor is for play.
 Whilst the dough is officially taste safe, I wanted to discourage the action of eating as much as possible.
 This is so he doesn’t associate play dough with food in the future.

 As I expected, his immediate reaction was to try and eat the dough!
 I discouraged this as soon as he put the dough to his mouth by placing the dough back on the tray and saying, ‘No, we don’t eat it.’
 In hindsight, I probably wouldn’t include the herbs and orange / lemon combination in the future, it did small pretty good and was perhaps confusing.
 That being said, I still think he would’ve put it in his mouth anyway as that is just the stage he’s at!
 If you’re reading this and are intending to try it with your 12 month old, maybe just offer the dough plain?
 Let me know how it goes!

 In total, Mr 1 played with the dough for approximately 5 minutes.
 For his age, I consider this a great success!
 As well as trying to eat the dough, he repeatedly dropped it (investigating cause and effect), poked it with his fingers and squished it in his little hands.